GoogleCloudPlatform/express-oauth2-handlers/README.md

 _^ When fetching existing tokens_

 ## Methods
-_🔑 These methods automatically load the current user's OAuth configuration if necessary._
-_💬 These methods return Promises._
-_🛑 These methods are hidden by default.
-Use [`showInternals`](#show-internals) to expose them._

 ##### `auth.isAuthed`
 Returns `true` if the current user's OAuth data has been loaded, and `false` otherwise.